mitsuba-renderer/drjit-core/README.md

 jit_cuda_shutdown()
 ```

-These log messages show that Enoki generated a single kernel within 2.4 μs.
+These log messages show that Dr.Jit generated a single kernel within 2.4 μs.
 However, this kernel was never observed before, necessitating a compilation
 step by the CUDA driver, which took 33 ms.